costoffreedom/costoffreedom-book/book/architectonics-of-power/architecture=power.md

 harming its cultural heritage, and persecuting its “living stones.”
-What is happening there shows the international community that people are being tracked for expressing their will for freedom, be it with something as simple as a "like" on a Facebook Page, or more arduous, such as founding an entire hackerspace.</p>
+What is happening there shows the international community that people are being tracked for expressing their will for freedom, be it with something as simple as a “like” on a Facebook Page, or more arduous, such as founding an entire hackerspace.</p>

 <p>This cruel reality has to sensitize us to the power of information